wrp/wrp.github.io/_posts/2020-02-20-succinct-err-messages.markdown

 the first time it is seen, and subsequent occurrences are line noise.
 Tool writers should strive to make their tools useful in more settings than the simple interactive use case.

+[^3]: Do not ever do this.
+Git is not a deployment tool, and using
+    git from ansible is an absolute travesty.

 This is similar in spirit to the misuse of stack traces.
 Software should not use a stack trace as a replacement for a well written